-- The plan is on the relevant approved form - The plan bears the relevant certificate under the Survey and Mapping Infrastructure Act 2003, executed by a cadastral surveyor - Each subject parcel on the plan must have a unique identifier - Dimensions are shown for all boundaries of the subject land, which may be surveyed or unsurveyed - An area is shown for each subject parcel, including new road and closed road parcels.
-Where subject parcels are in parts, a total area is also shown. - Secondary interests on the subject land are shown - The unique identifiers of the land adjoining the subject land are shown - Survey marks placed at subject corners are described, only if the land being identified is in a fully surveyed state - Occupation at or near subject corners is described, only if the boundary being identified is in a fully surveyed state - Encroachments over boundaries of subject land are described, including the size, nature and location of the encroachment, only if the boundary being surveyed is in a fully surveyed state - All parcels including part parcels on the plan must have an unambiguous relative location, and an unambiguous location in relation to the cadastre, by correctly depicting and identifying adjoining descriptions on the date the plan is certified or recertified as accurate by the cadastral surveyor. - Physical feature boundaries if present, are represented as curvilinear, have a points table when required and a statement about the section of the SMI act used.
+- The plan is on the relevant approved form. - The plan bears the relevant certificate under the SMI Act, executed by a cadastral surveyor.

+- Each subject parcel on the plan must have a unique identifier. - Dimensions are shown for all boundaries of the subject land, which may be surveyed, unsurveyed or compiled from original information.
+Unsurveyed internal roads, not previously dimensioned, are not required to be dimensioned. - An area is shown for each subject parcel, including new road and closed road parcels.
+Where subject parcels are in parts, a total area is also shown. - Physical feature boundaries, if present: are represented as curvilinear; have a points table (where required); state the provision(s) of the SMI Act; provide an unambiguous description of the feature(s) that define the boundary; and reference the authoritative information that is relevant to the definition of the boundary. - All parcels including part parcels on the plan must have unambiguous location in relation to the cadastre, by correctly depicting and identifying adjoining descriptions, on the date the plan is certified as accurate by the cadastral surveyor. - Secondary interests on the subject land and benefiting easements that immediately adjoin the subject land are shown. - Survey marks placed at subject corners are described, only if the land being identified is in a fully surveyed state. - Occupation at or near subject corners is described, only if the boundary being identified is in a fully surveyed state. - Encroachments over boundaries of subject land are described, including the size, nature, and location of the encroachment, only if the boundary being surveyed is in a fully surveyed state. - All parcels including part parcels on the plan must have an unambiguous relative location by connection(s), either surveyed, compiled, calculated, or about.